Arvin385/acm-ai-workshop/README.md

 2. **Web + Gemini LLM** – Adds web scraping to provide up-to-date info.
 3. **Web + Memory + Gemini LLM** – Adds a FAISS memory system to remember prior interactions.

-## Some Context:
+## Some Context: ##

-Most people use AI tools like ChatGPT, Claude, or Gemini, but those tools are built on top of a basic LLM.
-A basic LLM can only respond using what it learned during training — it can’t look up new information or remember past conversations.
+Most people interact with AI products like ChatGPT or Gemini, not with the raw language model underneath.
+The difference?
+A basic LLM can only answer based on what it was trained on — it has no memory and no way to fetch new data.
-In this workshop, we’ll improve the basic Gemini LLM by adding two key features: web retrieval for up-to-date answers and FAISS memory so it can remember previous chats.
+In this workshop, we’ll extend the basic Gemini LLM by adding web retrieval for up-to-date knowledge and FAISS memory for persistent context — the same principles that make real AI assistants intelligent and useful.
 ---

 ## 1. Prerequisites